-- Norco Assessment Committee - o Update committee charter and submit to Academic Senate for approval. - o Update Assessment structure of the Nuventive platform. - o Develop training for integrating SLO assessment in Canvas. - o Map SLOs to PLOs/GELOs in Nuventive.

-Program Review

-- The Program Review Committee established two subgroups, the Efficacy Subgroup, intended to propose ways to make the Program Review process more meaningful, and the Equity Subgroup, which was tasked to draft equity questions to be added to the Program Review. - We have stayed in constant communication with Nuventive to update and improve the Program Review platform. - o The Program Review Committee has provided training and support for authors writing Annual Updates for the Program Review. - The Program Review Committee oversaw the submission of successful Annual Update cycles over the last two years, offering a method to request and allocate resources.
+- Norco Assessment Committee - Update committee charter and submit to Academic Senate for approval. - Update Assessment structure of the Nuventive platform. - Develop training for integrating SLO assessment in Canvas. - Map SLOs to PLOs/GELOs in Nuventive. - Program Review - The Program Review Committee established two subgroups, the Efficacy Subgroup, intended to propose ways to make the Program Review process more meaningful, and the Equity Subgroup, which was tasked to draft equity questions to be added to the Program Review. - We have stayed in constant communication with Nuventive to update and improve the Program Review platform. - The Program Review Committee has provided training and support for authors writing Annual Updates for the Program Review. - The Program Review Committee oversaw the submission of successful Annual Update cycles over the last two years, offering a method to request and allocate resources. - FPDC - FPDC will have more opportunities for members to get actively involved. - Communicate key issues discussed and actions taken during meeting to their constituent group. - FPDC is working towards fulfilling the committee's charge.